An expansive approach to small groups

 Focus Groups

 Focus Groups gather 5 to 15 people around a particular topic: a book, a course, a spiritual practice, etc. The purpose of these groups is to foster ownership of faith through dedicated study or practice, all while supported by others on the same journey of faith.
 Focus groups of different topic may pop up throughout the program year.
 In most cases, these groups have no prerequisite other than a curious mind and attentive heart.
 Click on a purple bar to read the description of the group listed.
+(Please note: the groups described are from spring 2025; fall groups will be posted in late summer and early fall.)

 Racial Healing Circles

-A new offering, our racial healing circles create space for conversations about racial healing, systemic injustice, and the kingdom of God.
+Our racial healing circles create space for conversations about racial healing, systemic injustice, and the kingdom of God.
 Together, participants will process their individual work of racial healing while continuing to be formed through shared reflection and practice.
 No prior experience required—just a heart for justice!

 Universal Christ Reflection Group